Accelize/apyfal/docs/configuration.md

 ### Passing as parameters to acceleratorAPI

-The used on configuration file is not mandatory, all parameters can be passed directly to the API as arguments.
+The use of the configuration file is not mandatory, all parameters can be passed directly to the API as arguments.
 Please read API documentation for more information.

 * [API documentation](api.md)